Kentaro Ito (actor, born 1997): 2022–present: Resumption of activities and restitution

 On June 30, 2021, Ito launched his official website "GOLONDRINAS".

 On May 15, 2022, he starred in the film Winter Rose.
 Set in a port town, he plays a young delinquent who later gets involved in uncovering the truth behind what happened to one of his friends who had been brutally attacked by an unknown assailant.
 The film was directed by Junji Sakamoto.

 In May 2023, he played the lead role in the film The Quiet Don as Kondo Shizuka, the third leader of the Shinsengumi.
 In December of the same year, he appeared in the movie Till We Meet Again on the Lily Hill as the protagonist's best friend; for this role, he was nominated for the Best Supporting Actor award at the Japan Academy Award ceremony.

 Car accident and public image

-On the night of October 28, 2020, Ito drove a passenger car and collided with a motorcycle, critically injuring two men and women.
+On the night of October 28, 2020, Ito collided with a motorcycle while driving a passenger car, critically injuring a man and a woman.
 On the following day, the Metropolitan Police Department arrested him on suspicion of violating the Automobile Driving Punishment Act and the Road Traffic Act for leaving the scene of the accident.